AlbertDiWang/AlbertDiWang.github.io/_pages/about.md

         I am a Ph.D. student in Accounting (minor: Finance & Econometrics) at McCombs School of Business, The University of Texas at Austin.
     </p>
     <p>
-        My research focuses on the implications of regulations and financial technologies in capital markets, and has been invited to present at NBER Chinese Economy Working Group Meeting, PCAOB Conference on Auditing and Capital Markets, SFS Cavalcade North America, University of Illinois Symposium on Auditing Research, etc.
+        My research focuses on the implications of regulations and financial technologies in capital markets, and has been invited to presentations at NBER Chinese Economy Working Group Meeting, PCAOB Conference on Auditing and Capital Markets, SFS Cavalcade North America, etc.
     </p>
     <p>
         I was previously a senior machine learning engineer at JD.COM, where I led the development of algorithms for credit risk assessment, insurance pricing, and personalized recommendation system.
 I hold a Master in Accounting from UT Austin, a Master in Financial Engineering and a Bachelor in Financial Management from Southwestern University of Finance and Economics.